awsdocs/amazon-athena-user-guide/doc_source/creating-tables.md

 ## Functions Supported<a name="hive-ddl-functions-supported"></a>

 The functions supported in Athena queries are those found within Presto\.
 For more information, see [Presto 0\.172 Functions and Operators](https://prestodb.io/docs/0.172/functions.html) in the Presto documentation\.

-## CREATE TABLE AS Type Statements Are Not Supported<a name="create-table-as-type-statements-are-not-supported"></a>

-Athena does not support CREATE TABLE AS type statements, for example, `CREATE TABLE AS SELECT`, which creates a table from the result of a SELECT query statement\.

 ## Transactional Data Transformations Are Not Supported<a name="transactional-data-transformations-are-not-supported"></a>